Last revised August 2024

 Rehiring University of Illinois and Other State Universities Retirement System Retirees

-State law, BoT policy, and campus guidelines regulate the appointments of employees who have retired from the university or who have retired under SURS.
+State law, Board of Trustees policy, and campus guidelines regulate the appointments of employees who have retired from the university or who have retired under SURS.
 All appointments of SURS annuitants or university retirees must be approved at the campus level through a Retiree Rehire Form prior to work commencing.

 Special Recruitments in Support of Institutional Priorities